 Be honest: A painless, non-invasive, and remarkably effective way to hone your brain’s performance sounds fantastic.
 And while you’ve probably heard of an EEG before, you’d like to know more about the process.
 Here, Dr. Adam Breiner explains how brainwave-balancing EEG neurofeedback works:

-How do these in-session activities help the brain heal and improve its performance?
 The more the brain performs in the desired way, the brighter the movie screen gets, the better patients do in the game, and the more “reward tones” they hear.
 (These tones indicate to the brain it is performing well.)
 The brain likes to be rewarded, so this positive reinforcement helps it learn new, more beneficial brainwave patterns.
 Over the course of multiple sessions, new neuropathways are formed, which “hardwires” the desired changes.
 Best of all (from the patient’s point of view!), almost all of this work happens on an unconscious level.

-How many sessions are necessary?
 While the number of sessions required varies from patient to patient, it’s common to experience improvements in mood, memory, focus, and attention in as little as 10 to 15 sessions or less.
 Further training often results in continued improvement in these areas, especially when patients also incorporate other natural therapeutics aimed at improving body and brain function (e.g., supplements geared at balancing deficiencies and neurotransmitters, food sensitivity, elimination, and detoxification).

 For instance, one patient, Janet, had a job that required her to continually learn new information and skills, and that caused her considerable anxiety.
 Having dealt with a learning disability and attention issues her entire life, Janet hoped that EEG neurofeedback would be a turning point.
 After just four sessions, she started to notice an improvement in her concentration.
-By session 10, she reported that her memory had improved, and that many people had commented on her improved mood.
+By session 10, she reported that her memory had improved and that many people had commented on her improved mood.
 After completing over 30 sessions, Janet is now able to learn new information more effectively and efficiently than ever before, and her anxiety has improved greatly.
 She says, “It’s as if my whole life I was drifting and didn’t even know it.
 I didn’t know I would ever really be capable of learning without struggling.
 Now I know it is possible!”

-Can and should kids utilize this therapy?
 Children should absolutely be utilizing EEG neurofeedback.
 Not only is it safe, but it is very effective as well.
 In fact, the American Academy of Pediatrics has recognized that neurofeedback is an effective intervention for ADHD.
 There are other conditions seen with pediatric cases, such as learning disabilities like dyslexia, that it can really help with.
 It is also effective in treating autism.

 Dr. Breiner offers several examples of children who benefitted from EEG neurofeedback.
 For example, Sammy suffered from dyslexia.
-He would always write his letters backwards.
+He would always write his letters backward.
 But after some targeted neurofeedback sessions, Sammy started writing perfectly and was able to excel in school.
 Tim, an avid high school athlete, used the process to help with issues he was having with focus and depression.
 After only a few sessions, his mood noticeably improved.
 His focus and ability to execute on the field was noted by his coach, who was impressed by the changes.